kwj/project-euler/README.md

 ## What is this?

 I play around with Project Euler to get a feel for programing languages.
-This repository deals with only the first one-hundred problems based on the rules[^1].
+This repository deals with only the first 100 problems in accordance with the rule[^1].

 It may help you in solving problems, but it will not help you in programming.